|

 instrument.

-Teachers need HappYnex!
+Teachers love HappYnex!

-of the freedom that it provides during instruction.
-Loosely applied, the HappYnex secures the instrument to the teacher,
+during instruction.
+The HappYnex secures the instrument to the teacher, keeping the instrument at the ready.

-keeping the instrument at the ready.
-Walk around, supervise, instruct, make notations on sheet music, play some notes
+Walk around, supervise, instruct, make notations on sheet music, play some notes on the piano, and then reach over and play

-on the piano, and then reach over and play the violin.
-No need to put the violin down, it's always secure
+the violin.
+No need to put the violin down, it's always secure and available.

-issue for young students.
-It's hard for those little muscles to maintain a proper playing position.
-And a
+for new students.
+It's hard for those muscles to maintain a proper playing position.
+And a lot of bad habits

-lot of bad habits develop early.
-Young players may clamp down with their necks or clutch the neck of their instrument
+develop early.
+New players may clamp down with their necks or clutch the neck of their instrument in their fists.

-in their fists.
 The support from the HappYnex allows healthy habits to form from the start.
-And practice sessions
+And practice sessions won't be cut short

 What about tradition?